olivares-j/Kalkayotl/README.md

 Whenever you run Kalkayotl, remember to move into its environment (step 3).

+## Running the code

+The easiest way to run the code on your own data sets is to copy the ``example.py`` file and modify it according to your needs.
+Instructions are given within it.

+Before running Kalkayotl:

+1. Verify that your input file contains the typical Gaia columns (compare with the input file of the example).
+2. Remove duplicated sources and identifiers in the input file.

 ## Troubleshooting

 The most common errors that you may face while running Kalkayotl are: